p0dalirius/Awesome-RCE-techniques/Frameworks/JoGet/techniques/Upload-a-plugin/README.md

 ![](./imgs/manage_plugins_interface.png)

-Then choose the JAR file of the webshell plugin and click on "Upload":
+Compile the webshell plugin or download a release here: https://github.com/p0dalirius/JoGet-plugin-webshell/.
+Then choose the JAR file of the [webshell application](https://github.com/p0dalirius/JoGet-plugin-webshell) and click on "Upload":

 ![](./imgs/upload_a_plugin.png)